neicnordic/calendar-email-digest/README.md

 and then point to this directory with `--template-dir /path/to/dir` in configuration.
 Override individual templates if you like with eg `--html-template /path/to/file` or `--plaintext-summary /path/to/file`.

 See the [examples/templ/](examples/templ/) directory for examples.

+## WSGI

+The WSGIApplication class can be used to serve previews through WSGI of how generated emails will look.
+Instantiate with wsgi_section name and list of config_files, and use the wsgi_calendars option in this section to specify comma separated section names for calendars to serve previews for.
+See [/examples/wsgi/wsgi.py](/examples/wsgi/wsgi.py) for an example.